AJGreaves/familyhub/README.md

 ## Features Left to Implement

 1. Email authentication

     - Implementation of email authentication of user account before registration is complete.

+2. On Create Account Page, add confirm password field or ability to see the password that was typed in, to avoid accidental typos.

-2. Full text search
+3. Full text search

     - Attempted this for several days but was unable to get it to work.
 Rather than dragging out time on this feature when this project is already very large, I made the decision to remove the relevant code to return to at a future date when my understanding is more advanced.

     - When returning to this feature, the text search related code I was working on  is in the branch `textSearchFix`.

     - [Research this link](https://docs.mongodb.com/manual/core/index-text/#wildcard-text-indexes)
-3. Wire up contact form

 4. Admin account

+    - Give myself (or any other administrator of Family Hub) special permissions to access / change data in the database from a Family Hub interface, rather than having to access the data directly in MongoDB.

-- Can edit/delete any listing from database
+    - Give admin the ability to view, edit and delete any listing from database.

-- Can add/remove "recommended" field on any listing from database
+    - Give admin the ability to add/remove "recommended" field on any listing from database, so that only businesses that have paid for this feature will see it effected on the site.

-5. Expired listings not visible on the site
+5. Expired listings not visible on the site.
-- Data filtered by date and only show entries on todays date and later
+    - Add a filter to home page and activities page to not show any expired listings for events that have already taken place.

-6. Expired listings still visible in users account page so they can be edited and updated with new dates.
+6. Sections on users account page - Published, Saved and Expired.

+    - Have separate sections on the users account page so they can see which of their activities/events are published, which are saved (but not published) and which have expired.

-7. Filter by date on activities page
+7. Filter by date on activities page.

-8. Sections on users account page - Published, Saved and Expired.
-9. Slug friendly URLs
+    - So that the events closest to the current date are displayed first.

 # Information Architecture